fshowalter/movielog-archive/reviews/it-follows-2014.md

 Hugh tells her something is now following her.
 It doesn't run, but it's always walking in a straight line towards her.
 If it touches her, she's dead.
 It can look like anyone.
 Someone she knows or a complete stranger.
 It's a curse.
 Someone gave it to him, and now, by having sex with her, he's given it to her.
 If the thing gets her, it goes after him again, then right down the line to wherever it started.
 The best thing she can do now, he says, is to have sex with someone else and pass the curse on.

-To prove his point, he wheels her to the edge of the garage.
+To prove his point, Hugh wheels Jay to the edge of the garage.
 Looking down into the overgrown lot, Jay can see a half-naked woman shambling toward the garage.
 Hugh waits until the thing enters the garage and is almost on top of them before wheeling Jay out and to his car.
 They peel out, leaving the thing behind.

+This scene is another problem, but again, we'll get to that later.

 Hugh dumps Jay on her front lawn, still half-dressed, where her sister and friends find her.

-These scenes are another part of why the film doesn't work, but again, we'll get to that later.

 The thing soon comes for Jay at her house.
 It turns out to be invisible to those not cursed, so her friends are little help as an early warning system.
 Jay flees to a park.